rkum79/rajivdoc/README.md

 1. Developer system should have at least 16 GB RAM.
 2. Virtualization should be enabled in Laptop/Desktop BIOS.
 3. Create below listed 4 directories under D:
-	- NOTE: _These directories are used to provide data persistency at the container level & also in sandbox folder your codes are available [e. g.
+	- **NOTE:** _These directories are used to provide data persistency at the container level & also in sandbox folder your codes are available [e. g.
 D:/Whirlpool/sandbox/extensions , D:/Whirlpool/sandbox/config etc..] ._
-	 - `a.
-D:/Whirlpool/log`
+	 - `D:/Whirlpool/log`
-	 - `b.
-D:/Whirlpool/ApacheLog`
+	 - `D:/Whirlpool/ApacheLog`
-	 - `c.
-D:/Whirlpool/hybris_data`
+	 - `D:/Whirlpool/hybris_data`
-	 - `d.
-D:/Whirlpool/sandbox`
+	 - `D:/Whirlpool/sandbox`
 4. “Docker Tool Version” – 17.03.1 and above & “Oracle VM VirtualBox” – 5.1.18 and above.
 If you have the earlier version, recommend to uninstall both of them and install and configure the system following Step III